 My first art show ‘The Queens – Awakening the Feminine Energy within’ was on July 25, 2019 at Nucleus Gallery in Portland Oregon.

-My second art show “LA Queens – the beautiful women of LA’ is coming up on September 21st in Santa Monica.
+My second art show “LA Queens – the beautiful women of LA’ was on September 21st in Santa Monica.

 I create acrylic paintings, prints, greeting cards and other merchandise (including T shirts).
 It is all for sale at my store.